wathela/wathela.github.io/index.md

 # Welcome to My Portfolio!

-I am an Astronomer, GIS Developer, and Educator with expertise in Computer Vision, Astronomical and Geo-spatial data modelling.
-Proficient in Python, data analysis, and tools development.
+I am passionate about GeoAI, GIS, Astroinformatics, Astrophysics, and Computer Vision.